Corderius: Return to Geneva and last years

 In 1559, Corderius left the Vaud with Pierre Viret and Theodore Beza.
-They went to Geneva because of difficulties with the government of Berne.
+They went to Geneva because of difficulties with the government of Bern.
 Once in Geneva, Corderius met John Calvin again.
 In 1562 the Geneva Council offered Corderius another teaching position, and he accepted.
 Thus Corderius spent the last period of life as he had twenty years before, teaching a class.

 He died on September 8 of 1564.
 Corderius was buried at the cemetery of Plainpalais, as he wished, near the presumed location of Calvin's tomb (Calvin did not want the location of his tomb to be known).

 He possessed special tact and liking for teaching children, and wrote several books for them; the most famous is his Colloquia (Colloquiorum scholasticorum libri quatuor), which has passed through innumerable editions, and was used in schools for three centuries after his time.
 Cordier continued teaching at Bourdeaux and Paris.